code-lab-org/nost-tools/docs/source/documents/getStarted/instructionsScienceDash.rst

 --------------------

 This test suite assumes that you have first downloaded the constituent applications.
-It is also necessary to install several python packages as found in the `requirements document <https://github.com/code-lab-org/nost-tools/blob/main/docs/requirements.txt>`_.
+It is also necessary to install several python packages as found in the `requirements file <https://github.com/code-lab-org/nost-tools/blob/main/docs/requirements.txt>`__.
 However, this is an unmanaged NOS-T test suite and it is not necessary to have installed the tools library.